Loading...

 Portion Control

-Reduce the portion size of both the chicken breast and Greek salad to help minimize the glucose spike.
+Start by reducing the portion size of the chicken breast and Greek salad you consume.
+Smaller portions can lead to a smaller glucose response.

-Add healthy fats, like a few slices of avocado or a sprinkle of nuts (almonds or walnuts), to your meal.
-These can help slow the absorption of carbohydrates.
+Include healthy fats such as avocado or a small serving of nuts like almonds or walnuts in your meal.
+These can slow down the absorption of glucose.

-Eat at regular intervals to help maintain consistent blood sugar levels throughout the day and prevent spikes after meals.
+Try to eat your meals at regular intervals to help maintain stable blood glucose levels throughout the day.

 healthspan-mbl